lukepalmer/zeromq-native/README.md

 * Linux 64 bit
 * Linux 32 bit

 OS X will likely come soon.
-Windows probably not in the near future because of a bug in glib2 for mingw.
+Windows probably not in the near future because it's not yet supported in travis (which is the whole point of how this package works).

 #Using
     <dependency>